2018 Hagerty Fall Classic

 ** NOTE: Please download and READ all documents above before submitting an entry.
 A summary of basic information is found below.

-The Fall Classic is a budget-minded driving adventure through Washington and Oregon for pre-1979 touring and sportscars.
+The Fall Classic is a budget-minded driving adventure through great roads in Washington and Oregon.
+The event is open to 1979 and earlier touring and sports cars, with exceptions for select newer cars on an application basis.
 This un-scored, non-competitive event takes place entirely within the states of WA and OR and consists of approximately 700 miles of driving over three days.
 The Fall Classic is organized by Squamish Classic Car Adventures, using straight-forward route instructions.
 For 2018 the Fall Classic follows the recipe of our famous “Spring Thaw Adventure”.
 The emphasis for this event is great roads, but we promise lots of opportunities to enjoy great cars, great people and our hosted meals and hotels.
 Perfect for couples or friends, a paid entry on the Fall Classic includes two nights accommodation, a selection of meals and give-away items for a car of two people.

 Thursday September 13th, 2018